How to Reduce Pension Plan Charges

-1. Go to an independent pensions broker or financial broker and ask for a detailed provider comparison comparing all charges not just past investment performance.
+1. Go to afinancial broker and ask for a detailed provider comparison comparing all charges not just past investment performance.

-2. When first setting up or moving your pension plan, ask that the initial commission on-going regular contributions be kept to a minimum or that you pay an alternative set-up fee directly to your adviser.
+2. When first setting up or moving your pension plan, ask that the initial adviser commission, be kept to a minimum or that you pay an alternative set-up fee directly to your adviser.

 3. If moving your existing fund across to your new plan, ensure that there are no early surrender penalties in doing so (they don’t normally exist if your plan is 5 years old or more).
-Also, that no adviser charges exist that will result in less than 100% of your monies being invested.
+Also, ensure that no adviser charges exist that will result in less than 100% of your monies being invested.

-4. On regular Executive pension contributions, insist on 100% net investment allocation, so that no renewal commissions exist and never pay more than 1% FMC unless choosing a very specialist or external fund.
+4. On regular Executive pension contributions, insist on 100% net investment allocation, so that no renewal commissions exist.

-5. On regular PRSA (Private Retirement Saving Accounts) contributions, consider paying a once-off direct fee to an independent adviser with a view to achieving 100% investment allocation on all contributions you make.
+5. On regular PRSA (Private Retirement Saving Accounts) contributions or Personal Pensions, consider paying a once-off direct fee to an independent adviser with a view to achieving 100% investment allocation on all contributions you make.

 Pension Plan Charges – Pension Bonds & Post Retirement Plans

-This article relates to insured individual pension arrangements available in the Republic of Ireland and outlines all charges relating to regular payment pension plans as well as ah-hoc single lumps sum payments, into a regular payment pension plan.
-Single payment pension plans, retirement bonds and postretirement plans, known as ARF contracts also exist and will have different charging structures which are dealt with below:
+This article so fare relates to insured individual pension arrangements and group pension schemes available in the Republic of Ireland and outlines all charges relating to regular payment pension plans as well as ah-hoc single lumps sum payments, into a regular payment pension contracts.
+Single payment pension plans, retirement bonds and post-retirement plans, known as ARF contracts also exist and will have different charging structures which are dealt with below:

 Once off lump sum retirement bonds undergo charges similar to those that apply to single premium payments made into a monthly pension plan i.e. both an initial commission of up to 3%, as well as a going trail commission of up to 0.5% of the accumulating fund may apply.